GravityScore/Cosec/README.md

 The Cosec C Compiler
 --------------------

 Cosec is a toy optimising C compiler, written in Python.
-The goals of the project are:
+My goals for the project are:

 * **Maintainable**: the source code is well commented and documented, written in a clean, modular, easily maintainable, and extensible fashion.
 * **Complete**: the compiler doesn't strictly adhere to any of the C standards, but implements the most commonly used features of the C language.
 * **Technically unique**: the compiler uses a select set of complex algorithms for parsing, optimisation, and code generation.
 * **Standalone**: the compiler doesn't have any external dependencies, and is completely self-contained.

 Cosec is unique because it's one of the only hobby compilers to implement complex optimisations only using an SSA form intermediate representation.